Qbijayapdl07/Qbijayapdl07/README.md

 <h2 align="left">Hi 👋!
-My name is Bijaya Paudel and I'm a noob developer, from Himalayas.</h2>
+My name is Bijaya Paudel and I'm a developer, from Himalayas.</h2>

 ###